2. Normative References

 Relying Party

-An Organizational Entity that relies upon an electronic identification or a Trust Service originating from a Wallet Instance.
+Entity relying on electronic identification or Trust Service from a Wallet Instance.
+Aligned with ARF 1.10.

 Relying Party Solution